Eight FAQs on IT policies.

 7. How do I implement an IT policy?

 It's not enough simply to distribute hard-copy documents or email them to employees; you've no guarantees they will be read and this could be used as a defence.
-It's better to call a short staff meeting to explain why the policy is being introduced and talk through its key requirements.
+It's better to call a short staff meeting to explain why the IT policy is being introduced and talk through its key requirements.

 Where possible, use everyday examples to illustrate points and invite questions if anyone is unsure.
-Leave a copy of the policy permanently in a place that is accessible to all.
+Leave a copy of the IT policy permanently in a place that is accessible to all.
 As soon as they join, issue all new staff with hard and electronic copies of your policies for future reference.

 Annual reviews can be effective, because things change.
 Policies can be quickly updated, but make sure your staff are made aware of all changes and explain why they are necessary.

-Also invite your staff to feedback with any problems they encounter while working with your policy.
-It may not be as ‘black and white' as you'd hoped, so you might need to make changes to update your policy or make it more workable in practice.
+Also invite your staff to feedback with any problems they encounter while working with your IT policy.
+It may not be as ‘black and white' as you'd hoped, so you might need to make changes to update your IT policy or make it more workable in practice.